Recurring Saturday Night Live characters and sketches introduced 2016–17

 The following is a list of recurring Saturday Night Live characters and sketches introduced during the forty-second season of SNL, which began on October 1, 2016.

 Action 9 News At Five

 Television reporters interview survivors of a calamity, but the focus shifts to the survivors' quirks.
 The "Name Change Office" became a recurring sketch within the larger "Action 9 News at Five" recurring sketch.

-Matt Schatt
+Matt Pat Schatt

 An unimpressive man's (Mikey Day) marriage to a beautiful woman, played by the host, confuses everyone who interacts with them.

 Debette Goldry

 Kate McKinnon plays an elderly actress, introduced as "the incomparable Debette Goldry," who talks about how hard her life was during the Golden Era of Hollywood.

 Melania Moments

 A series of short vignettes with Melania Trump (Cecily Strong) contemplating things that happen in her life.
 Beck Bennett narrates.
 Written by Julio Torres.

 David S. Pumpkins

 Friends enter a horror themed ride, where the operator (Kenan Thompson) opens various doors that initially reveal horror characters that scare them.
 The doors then open to reveal David S. Pumpkins, a man wearing a black and orange pumpkin-themed suit (Tom Hanks), and his two dancing skeleton sidekicks (Mikey Day, Bobby Moynihan), which the friends find unscary and confusing.